 Venus is usually visible with the unaided eye.
 Sometimes (inaccurately) referred to as the "morning star" or the "evening star", it is by far the brightest "star" in the sky.
 There are several Web sites that show the current position of Venus (and the other planets) in the sky.
 More detailed and customized charts can be created with a planetarium program.

 On June 8 2004, Venus passed directly between the Earth and the Sun, appearing as a large black dot travelling across the Sun's disk.
-This event is known as a "transit of Venus" and is very rare: the last one was in 1882, the next one is in 2012 but after than you'll have to wait until 2117.
+This event is known as a "transit of Venus" and is very rare: the last two were in 1882 and 2012, for the next you'll have to wait until 2117.
 While no longer of great scientific importance as it was in the past, this event was the impetus for a major journey for many amateur astronomers.

 More about Venus